 I recall sitting down to watch the first episode of Hitori no Shita Outcast…and then immediately dropping it after watching an opening that failed to get me even the slightest bit interested in the show.
 Emon Animation Company is unique in that it’s a collaboration between Chinese and Japanese animators.
 It’s also unique in that all of the shows its produced have been absolutely terrible.
-The animation isn’t bad, not outstanding by any means, but it’s passable.
-No, what makes the shows produced by this studio so bad is how bad the writing is.
+The animation isn’t bad, it’s passable at best.
+But what really makes the shows produced by this studio so hard to sit through is how bad the writing is.
 I had the displeasure of sitting through two of their shows this season.
-Bloodivores was so bad that I actually started to feel sick while watching it.
+Bloodivores, a show with a story so terribly written that I actually started to feel sick while watching it.
 Cheating Craft, while not quite as bad, lacked anything in its first episode to convince me to keep watching the show.
 It also had some of the most terribly sung opening and ending themes I’ve ever heard.
 So thanks to those horrendous experiences, I now know for sure to stay far, far away from any shows produced by this studio.

 Weirdest Popular Trend: Re-imagining Western Historical Figures